© Crown copyright 2017

 Engaging with new members

 Introduce yourself to them and welcome them to the community.
 Make direct contact with them in person by phone or email.
-Give them an overview of community activity and its rhythm, eg “there’s usually a couple of new messages a day and we try to get together once a month for a show and tell”.
+Give them an overview of community activity and its rhythm, for example “there are usually a couple of new messages a day and we try to get together once a month for a show and tell”.
 If your platform supports it, encourage them to create a profile and add contact details.
 Invite them to introduce themselves to the community – create a special thread for introductions if your platform supports it.

 Community catalyst members